Bl4ckread/moodle-mod_adastra/README.md

 Ad Astra is a Moodle plugin for implementing course information from Plussa to Moodle environment.
 Plugin will be a successor of a previous plugin, which is no longer working with the current Moodle version.

+## Installation ##

+Plugin will be put in the Moodle plugin library and is usable in the way other plugins are.

+## Usage ##

+Ad Astra will be implemented as two different plugins, one being the actual plugin and the other acting as a simple block to reach plugin properties.
+Course admin will add a block to setup Ad Astra.
+Plussa course url will be added.
+Plugin will work separetely with each task implemented from Plussa.
+Course student answers to the task and the answer is sent to Plussa grading system for grading.
+Grade is returned to the Moodle environment, for the student to see.

 ## License ##